Best of Iceland in Winter

 Day 1 Reykjavik

-Individual transfer by Flybus shuttle bus from Keflavik airport to your accommodation in Reykjavik where you'll spend the night.
+Individual transfer by Flybus shuttle bus from Keflavik airport to your accommodation in Reykjavik where you will spend the night.
 Remainder of the day is at leisure.
-Overnight Centerhotel Plaza Reykjavik.
+Overnight Hotel Klettur.

 Day 2 Reykjavik-Reykholt

-After breakfast meet your tour guide who shows you the highlights of Iceland's exciting capital.
+After breakfast at 9am meet your tour guide who shows you the highlights of Iceland's exciting capital.
 After the tour continue west.
 Borgarfjordur is known as the Saga valley because of its many important historical events.
 Get a chance to climb the Grabrok volcano crater and get warmed at Deildartunguhver, Europe's most powerful hot spring which produces 180 liters per second of water that is nearly boiling - 97 degree Celsius.
 Hraunfossar is a series of waterfalls pouring from beneath a wide lava field.
 Barnafoss, the Children's falls, is nearby with its own tragic tale.
 Spend two nights in Borgarnes, West Iceland.
 The afternoon includes a lecture about Northern Lights.
-After dinner, step into the hotel garden in search of the Northern Lights followed by a hot cup of chocolate or tea.
+In the evening step into the hotel's garden in search of the Northern Lights followed by a hot cup of chocolate or tea.
 Overnight Hotel Hamar

 Day 3 Reykholt-Snaefellsnes Peninsula-Reykholt

 The Snaefellsnes Peninsula "the peninsula of the snowy mountain" juts out from Iceland's west coast, like a long arm with a clenched fist at its tip, and is in many ways a microcosm of the whole island.
-A rugged mountain chain runs its length.
-Travel to the charming fishing town of Stykkisholmur for a cruise on the Breioafjorour fjord.
-After a light lunch a uniquely Icelandic "treat" awaits you at Bjarnarhofn, where they make Hakarl, fermented shark.
+A rugged mountain chain runs its length. .
+A uniquely Icelandic "treat" awaits you at Bjarnarhofn, where they make Hakarl, fermented shark.
 Depending on road and weather conditions, visit the fishing village of Grundarfjorour, a place with an impressive coastline and mountains, lakes and waterfalls behind the village.
 Jutting out into the bay rises one of the most photographed mountains in Iceland, Mt.
 Kirkjufell.
+Visit Arnarstapi and Hellnar before experiencing the area from below, inside the Vatnshellir Cave.
+You will be taken 35 meters underground and about 200 meters into the lava tube under the Saefellsjokull Glacier.
 On the way back to Borgarnes the guide gives you some practical tips on how to photograph the Auroras as part of the Northern Lights Academy program.
 Naturally, once darkness falls, you are out in the hotel garden to chase the Northern Lights and to soak in the hotel's outdoor hot tubs.
 Overnight Hotel Hamar.

 Day 4 Reykholt-Golden Circle-Helka